 The rest of the day continued as a variation on the “large groups of animals” theme.
 We saw a huge herd of African Buffalo – probably close to 100 individuals, a huge herd of Impala and a large herd of Zebra.

 Even Elephants came in large numbers.
-The most amazing site of the day, however, was of a single animal – a male Leopard spilling over a tree branch.
+The most amazing sight of the day, however, was of a single animal – a male Leopard spilling over a tree branch.
 It must’ve had a fight with another leopard or had an unsuccessful hunt that resulted in a large would on its thigh.
 We watched it rest on the tree branch, panting heavily and as it was climbing down, we noticed the injury.
 Life is tough on the African Savannah, even for the large predators.

 As we were driving around the park later in the day we saw another Leopard that crossed the road right in front of our car.